acbharat/mamapapa/README.md

 Ultimate goal of the project is to create a automation acceptance test script, which is user-friendly and these tests are represented as a set of user's actions.

-I used full-stack BDD methodology, with phpspec and codeception.
+I used full-stack BDD methodology, with codeception.

 **These are the goals:**